Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-development-overview.md

 ## Extend Excel functionality with Office Add-ins

-The [Office Add-ins platform](https://dev.office.com/docs/add-ins/overview/office-add-ins) enables you to extend Excel functionality by creating an app that runs within the context of Excel.
+The [Office Add-ins platform](https://dev.office.com/docs/add-ins/overview/office-add-ins) enables you to extend Excel functionality by creating an app that runs in Excel.
 An Excel add-in can add custom ribbon buttons or menu commands, insert task panes, open dialog boxes, and even embed rich, web-based objects such as charts or interactive visualizations within a worksheet.
-An add-in can use Office.js (the JavaScript API for Office) to interact with data in the workbook where it is running, including worksheets, ranges, tables, charts, named items, and more.
+An add-in uses Office.js (the JavaScript API for Office) to interact with objects in the workbook where it is running, including worksheets, ranges, tables, charts, named items, and more.
 To learn more about creating an Excel add-in, see [Excel add-ins overview](excel-add-ins-overview.md).

 ## Connect with us